wilsonliaows/docs/connectors/quickbase.md

 ![Trigger configuration](/assets/images/connectors/quickbase/trigger-config.png)
 *Trigger configuration*

-There are 2 triggers which we can use with Quick Base: **New record** and **Updated record**.
+There are 2 types of triggers which we can use with Quick Base, checking for either a **New record** or **Updated record** (or checking for both).
 The records refer to a record within a table that is within an application.
 If the table requires an application token, you will need to create one in Quick Base.

 To manage your application tokens in Quick Base: